The goal of this section is to provide you with resources that have helped me get better.

 Let’s percolate on that for a second: they have helped me get better, not just feel better.

-Understanding the difference is majorly important, as we human beings have a tendency to overlook what will help us out in the long haul by distracting ourselves with stuff that feels better in the moment.
+It’s important for us human beings to understand the difference because we have a tendency – and at times, an intense drive – to overlook what will help us out in the long haul by distracting ourselves with stuff that feels better in the moment.

-The fear of change keeps us from trying things that will help us heal.
+The fear of change keeps us from trying things that will help us heal because change isn’t comfortable.

+I can speak to that because of all the stuff I’ve done on my journey towards healing from PTSD, addiction, anxiety, and depression that has felt terrible in the moment but led to incredible growth.
 Case in point, therapy.
 Facing all the parts of myself I’ve been ashamed to face my entire life has been really uncomfortable.
-Straight up, it flat-out felt fucking terrible at times.
+Straight up, it flat-out felt terrible at times.

 If you have questions about anything you see please email me at email@example.com.
 I’d love to hear from you.